kymr/kymr.github.io/_posts/2016-11-24-Java-Generics.md

 			// list.set(i, temp.get(list.size() - i - 1));		// capture needed
 		}
 	}

-	// From the outside, this method will use and interest only the list not the what the type is.
-So this is better design in the Java. static void reverseWithHelper(List<?> list) {
+	static void reverseWithHelper(List<?> list) {
 		// example with helper
 		reverseHelper(list);